 AUSTRAC plays a key role in a number of international organisations focused on combating money laundering, terrorism financing and other financial crime, including:

 - Financial Action Task Force (FATF)

 - Egmont Group of Financial Intelligence Units

-AUSTRAC is a member of FATF and participates in a number of working groups and initiatives.
-More information about FATF is available on the FATF website.
+AUSTRAC is a member of the FATF and participates in a number of working groups and initiatives run by the group.
+More information about the FATF is available on the FATF's website.

-The Egmont Group is made up of international financial intelligence units (FIUs).
+The Egmont Group is a global representative body made up of international financial intelligence units (FIUs).